 On 08/30/2019 MIMI LIANG filed a Personal Injury - Medical Malpractice lawsuit against KWAME ADUSEI-POKU DONKOR M D. This case was filed in Los Angeles County Superior Courts, Spring Street Courthouse located in Los Angeles, California.
 The Judge overseeing this case is SERENA R. MURILLO.
-The case status is Pending - Other Pending.
+The case status is Disposed - Dismissed.

 Los Angeles County Superior Courts